GLOBAL MARKETS-Oil crash pummels stocks and bond yields; dollar rises

 By Sinéad Carew

-NEW YORK, April 21 (Reuters) - Stock markets around the world fell on Tuesday, as oil prices kept sliding a day after May U.S. crude oil futures turned negative for the first time, shining a light on the depth of economic damage from the coronavirus pandemic.
+NEW YORK, April 21 (Reuters) - Stock markets around the world fell on Tuesday, as a collapse in oil prices brought on by oversupply and a shortage of storage further exposed the depth of economic damage from the coronavirus outbreak and sent investors looking for shelter.

-While gold is often seen as a safe haven bet, that commodity also declined as investors looked to raise cash.
+While gold is often seen as a safe-haven bet, even that commodity declined as investors looked to raise cash.
 GOL/

-Investors rushed to buy bonds, which pushed down U.S. Treasury yields, with the five-year note hitting a new record low as the difficulties of restarting the U.S. economy sank in.
+As the difficulties of restarting the U.S. economy sank in, U.S. Treasury yields tumbled, with the five-year note hitting a new record low on rising prices for bonds: one of the safest assets.

-June oil futures were down around 50% after U.S. May futures fell to below minus $40 per barrel on Monday, which was the first time oil futures traded in negative territory.
+Brent oil futures prices LCoc1 plunged again on Tuesday as panic extended to a second day with no end in sight to a swelling global oversupply as the pandemic has obliterated demand for fuel and led to a dearth of storage space.

-The oil price crash was caused by a lack of storage as demand shriveled in an oversupplied market amid worldwide lockdowns that kept people at home and businesses shuttered in efforts to contain the spread of the virus.
+Oil demand has shriveled as worldwide lockdowns have kept people at home and businesses shuttered in efforts to contain the spread of the highly contagious virus.
 O/R

-On Monday, May futures had fallen as low as minus $40 a barrel due to dwindling storage space.
-May futures CLc1, which expire today, rose to $10.67 per barrel and Brent LCOc1 was at $18.83, down 26.36% on the day.
-O/R
+The most actively traded U.S. futures - for oil to be delivered in June CLc2 - briefly sank into single-digits before settling down 43.4% at $11.57 per barrel.
+On Monday traders had to pay $37.63 to get rid each barrel of oil under the May contract, which closed at $10.01 per barrel on Tuesday.
+Brent settled down 24.4% at $19.33 per barrel.

+"It's one thing to have to keep lowering prices, but if you have to shut off wells because we’re out of storage, that’s a huge problem.
+It's massively expensive to do and undo," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance, Charlotte, North Carolina, who says many smaller oil companies would go out of business as a result.

 Equities around the world tumbled, with Wall Street's major stock indexes following Europe and Asia lower. .N